 Results: (Record your observations and measurements.
 A table may be best for this.
 Remember that the independent variable should be in the left column and you must include the units of measurement.
-Attach photographs, if required, by clicking on the icon below or typing the file names in this box with a brief explanation of what the photo is showing)
+Attach photographs, if required, and write the file names in this box with a brief explanation of what the photo is showing)